cjlee9393/image-processing-API/README.md

 ## Usage

 1. Configure build environment
-    - install imagemagick
+    - Using Docker
+      1. build image with dockerfile in the root of the project repo
          ```bash
+         docker build . -t image-processing-api
+         ```
+      2. run docker image
+         ```bash
+         docker run -it -p 3000:3000 image-processing-api
+         ```

+    - Not using Docker
-      # install imagemagick
+      1. install imagemagick
+         ```bash
-      ## for linux with apt
+         ## for linux
          sudo apt install imagemagick

-      ## for linux with yun
-      sudo yum install ImageMagick

          ## for mac
          brew install imagemagick
          ```

-    - install npm packages dependencies
+      2. install npm packages dependencies
          ```bash
          # install npm packages
          npm install
          ```

-    - For reference, proposed set of packages with their versions are package.json file as well as in *Dependencies* section
+      3. For reference, proposed set of packages with their versions are package.json file as well as in *Dependencies* section

 2. Build web app with webpack
   - Build in production mode